realk1ko/samba-container/README.md

 - Permissions: `rwxrwx---` (770) for directories and `rw-rw----` (660) for files

 Then simply modify both the volume mounts and the `smb.conf` to your needs.
-The default configuration contains two sample shares: A public and a private one.
+The default configuration contains two inactive sample shares: A public and a private one.
 Refer to the following resources for detailed information on configuring shares and Samba itself:

 - https://github.com/realk1ko/samba-container/blob/main/container/usr/local/etc/samba-container/smb.conf.template
 - https://www.samba.org/samba/docs/4.16/man-html/smb.conf.5.html